Hart Stores: Bankruptcy reorganisation

 In August 2011, Hart Stores company had run into financial difficulties, and was granted bankruptcy protection under the Companies' Creditors Arrangement Act in Canadian law.
 The court appointed receiver was RSM Richter Inc., also in August 2011. the Company announced the return of Robert Farah as Chief Operating Officer.

 In October 2011, Hart Stores announced the liquidation of 32 stores of the company's 92 Canadian stores and appointed Tiger Capital Group LLC as the liquidator to conduct the liquidation sales at the 32 closing stores.

 Hart filed its bankruptcy through the Quebec Superior Court (Commercial Division) in the District of Montreal.
 The court-appointed monitor of this case was granted to Richter Advisory Group Inc.

 Eight of the former Newfoundland Bargain Giant locations were converted in 2012 to Rossy stores.

 Private acquisition

-In 2015, Hart Stores were bought by Mr. Paul Nassar who became the new President of the Company.
+In 2015, Hart Stores were bought by Paul Nassar who became the new president of the company.

-Since it's acquisition, Hart has purchased multiple other retailers: including Bentley (Luggage Retailer), Korvette (Discount Store), and Stokes/Think Kitchen (Kitchen and Housewares Retailer).
+Since its acquisition, Hart has purchased multiple other retailers including Bentley (luggage retailer), Korvette (discount store), and Stokes/Think Kitchen (kitchen and housewares retailer).